-Includes 2 subsections that support an outcome where Health and disability services are Subsections provided in a safe environment appropriate to the age and needs of the people receiving applicable to this services that facilitates independence and meets the needs of people with disabilities. service fully attained.
+Includes 2 subsections that support an outcome where Health and disability services are provided in a safe environment appropriate to the age and needs of the people receiving services that facilitates independence and meets the needs of people with disabilities.

 The building holds a current building warrant of fitness.
 Electrical equipment has been tested and tagged.
 All medical equipment and all hoists have been serviced and calibrated.

-There is an approved evacuation scheme and security procedures in place.
+There is an approved evacuation scheme and emergency supplies for at least three days.